 - nitrogen oxides – gases generated by vehicles, or by chemical reactions in the atmosphere

-- ozone – this gas is formed when other pollutants react in the atmosphere
+- ozone – this gas is formed when other pollutants react in the atmosphere, when it breaks down it creates other pollutants

 In a summary assessment of health effects, The Department for Environment, Food and Rural Affairs (Defra) state elevated levels and/or long term exposure to air pollution can lead to more serious symptoms and conditions that mainly affect the respiratory and inflammatory systems, but can also lead to more serious conditions such as heart disease and cancer.
 People with lung or heart conditions may be more susceptible to the effects of air pollution and advice is available on the Defra website for vulnerable groups.